pyloid/docs/guides/calling-the-python-from-js.md

 ## Introduction to PylonAPI

-The `PylonAPI` class is a key component that enables interaction between JavaScript and Python.
+The `PyloidAPI` class is a key component that enables interaction between JavaScript and Python.

 ## Using the Bridge Decorator

-The `PylonAPI` class is used in conjunction with the `Bridge` decorator to allow Python methods to be called from JavaScript.
+The `PyloidAPI` class is used in conjunction with the `Bridge` decorator to allow Python methods to be called from JavaScript.

 ### Bridge Decorator Parameters